Colombian police targeted with second bombing in two days

 The attack comes a day after another blast targeted a police station in the coastal city of Barranquilla, about 7 miles north of Soledad.

 At least five Colombian police officers were killed and 42 others injured Saturday morning after a bomb was hurled at the station house, police said.
+The National Liberation Army, or ELN by its Spanish initials, on Sunday claimed responsibility for the bombing.
+The leftist militant group made its claim in a statement harshly criticizing the government and condemning "brutal repression of legitimate citizen protests."

 The attacker, riding on a motorcycle, threw an explosive device at the station in the San Jose neighborhood as officers were preparing to start the workday, according to Colombian police.